 After you graduate, you can become a fashion brand manager or a fashion PR specialist and actually get to work with celebrities from the world of Luxury Goods and Fashion.
 Can you imagine handling the image of a famous brand like Gucci or Chanel or supervising the production and manufacturing departments of Cartier jewellery brand or Hermes handbags?

-Here are a few Luxury Goods and Fashion degrees we recommend:
+Here are a few universities we recommend for Luxury Goods and Fashion studies:

 5 skills you need to become a Luxury Goods and Fashion specialist